Woodford 4-H Volunteer Screening

 WELCOME!
 The 4-H Youth Development program is pleased that you are interested in learning more about becoming a volunteer.
 We appreciate your interest and look forward to your involvement.
 The purpose of this process is to help you know more about 4-H and to help us know more about you.
 It is a necessary step in providing protection for youth and volunteers.

-Please complete all of the forms below and return them to our office as soon as possible.
-The University of Illinois Extension requires all volunteers who work with youth to complete a volunteer application and agree to the following:
+The University of Illinois Extension requires all volunteers who work with youth to complete and agree to the following:

 - A child abuse and neglect tracking system check through the Department of Children and Family Services (DCFS).